Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: SC method

 Minimizing the last expression over $(c_0, c_1,\dots, c_{T_0})$ we get

 It follows that $\Tef(\mathcal{F}) \sim T_0 $ and Assumption \ref{as:emp_set} holds.
-The behavior is natural: each period provides new information about $\eta$, and thus the effective number of periods is equal to $T_0$.
+This behavior is natural: each period provides new information about $\eta$, and thus the effective number of periods is equal to $T_0$.

-\paragraph{Weak factors:} We continue assuming that $X_i = (Y_{i,1},\dots, Y_{i,T_0})$, and use the same set $\mathcal{F}$ as in the previous example.
+\paragraph{Unobserved policy shock:} We continue assuming that $X = (Y_{1},\dots, Y_{T_0})$, and use the same set $\mathcal{F}$ as in the previous example.
 However, suppose now that the baseline outcomes follow a model with interactive fixed effects (e.g., \citealp{holtz1988estimating}):